-New for this year: People's Choice Award.
-Village Framers of Lillingstone Lovell have very kindly donated a £50 framing voucher to the artist whose picture is voted the favorite of our visitors.
-The winner will be announced at approximately 4.30 pm on Sunday 3rd September.
+People's Choice Award.
+Village Framers of Lillingstone Lovell very kindly donated a £50 framing voucher to the artist whose picture is voted the favorite of our visitors.
+The winner in 2018 was Anne Gilbert with her beautiful painting of 'Bracken Hare'.

 Mike studied Fine Art at Derby College of Art.
 He then worked at Rolls-Royce for two years as a Technical Artist before completing two further years training as an Art teacher.
 Upon moving to Germany in his 30s he gave up painting completely and only returned to it a couple of years ago.
 He has been a member of the Milton Keynes Society of Artists since 2012.

 Since resuming his interest he has worked mainly with acrylics but still enjoys drawing in pen and inks and charcoal.